 No one is enjoying being away from the people they care about, and turning down invitations or traditions is difficult for everyone.
 If someone tells you they aren’t comfortable gathering right now, it’s important to understand they are making a decision they feel is important to protect their health, or your health, or the health of others.

 Other’s decisions to skip gatherings right now aren’t about not wanting to see you.
 In fact, they are a signal of how much they care.
 Even if you don’t agree, try to let them know they are loved and that you look forward to seeing them when they are ready.

 When others tell you ‘no’ to coming to a group gathering that doesn’t mean forever and always.
 Ask if there is another way to see each other that would be more comfortable for them.
 And be sure to listen without pushing them to change their point of view.

 Gathering Ground Rules

-The safest decision for you and your family and friends is not to gather with people you don't live with.
+If you’re not yet fully vaccinated, the safest decision is not to gather with other unvaccinated people.
 Of course, not every decision about getting together is a simple “yes” or “no.” You might get an invitation and have a lot of questions about the details: is it outdoors?
 How many people will be there?
 Will everyone be wearing masks?
 See safer gatherings checklist.